Bethel Rural Community Organization has been fortunate to receive numerous local, regional, state, and national recognitions.

 - Haywood County Arts Council recognized BRCO’s Historic Preservation Committee’s collection of paintings/drawings/photographs of historic sites in Bethel in its Appalachian Heritage presentation that included the month-long Mountain Made show, its Appalachian Lifestyles weekend display, and its Art After Dark event - 2014

 - BRCO’s Half Marathon is the oldest half marathon in the state and the third oldest in the Southeast.
+The race began in 1993.
 The race is USATF #NC12099Ph certified so that runners can set national time records.

 - John Deere’s Furrow Magazine, circulated internationally, featured BRCO’s former chair of the Rural Preservation Committee who discussed BRCO’s farmland preservation efforts in a 2016 issue.